danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-21-undimmed-presentation-detents-in-swiftui.md

 }
 ```

-The only thing this view controller representable does, is to return our custom controller, which means that it will affect the sheetp presentation controller when it's presented.
+The only thing this struct does is to return our custom controller, which will affect the sheet presentation controller when it's presented.

 Let's do this by updating the view extension that we defined earlier: